 In May 1943, Devers became the overall commander of U.S. Army forces in Europe.
-In London, he organized and trained soldiers for a what was to be the invasion of Normandy.
+In London, he organized and trained soldiers for what was to be the invasion of Normandy.

 He was next appointed the Deputy Supreme Allied Commander, Mediterranean Theater of Operations where he argued successfully for support of the southern France landings.